timkerchmar/tstype/README.md

 ## What is it?

 A lightweight RTTI lib for C++ that doesn't require C++'s RTTI or boost.
-It enables real reflection.
+It enables real reflection and is useful for inspecting 3rd party structs and classes without modifying 3rd party source files.

 ## How do I use it?